jamesreilly5/rent-a-car/README.md

 - Run `NODE_ENV=development gulp`
 - Go to `localhost:8889` to display the app

+Alternatively, just open index.html in the dist folder.
+It should be all compiled!

 **Run tests in browser**

 Go to `localhost:8889/testrunner.html` to see your tests